enalihai/night_writer/README.md

 ___Known Bugs/Errors___

+1. If message.txt is more than 40 characters,
-no known bugs, feel free to reach out if you find one!
+   it has trouble translating from  braille to english error occurs inside transpose call on line 42 of reader.rb no other known errors! feel free to reach out if you find one!
 email: lpluke5@gmail.com
 please make the subject "Night Writer Bug Found"